paixaoDev/jekyll_game_presskit_theme/README.md

 This press kit theme was inspired by [presskit()](https://dopresskit.com/) by [Rami Ismail](https://twitter.com/tha_rami) of [Vlambeer](https://vlambeer.com/).

----

-**Ready to showcase your game?** Click "Use this template" and start building your press kit! 🎮

----

 ## 🌍 Other Languages

 - [Português Brasileiro](README.pt-BR.md) - Leia em português